kobesi/ers_libmemcached/README.md

 The ers kv store prototype is implemented based on libmemcached-1.0.18.
 We integrate the ers/srs/rs codes, the normal set/get/update operations of ers/srs/rs codes, and the redundancy transitioning operations into libmemcached.
 Note that ers/srs/rs codes are added by modifying the read/write pathes of libmemcached.
 To show how we modify libmemcached, we have a file, _modified_file_list_, which tells what files we have modified in the libmemcached-1.0.18/ directory.
 This file, i.e., modified_file_list, can also be regarded as a guide for how to integrate a erasure coding strategy into libmemcached.

+We leverge the Jerasure library to realize ers/srs/rs codes.
+We include a Jerasure folder in the libmemcached-1.0.18/ directly.
+In enable Jerasure functions, we have modified the libmemcached-1.0.18/libmemcached/include.am file.

 To test the encoding and transitioning performance of ers/srs codes, we can call the _memcached_set_, _memcached_get_, and _memcached_move_ functions.
 As an example, we have a test file, _test_libmem.cc_, in the root directory.
-This file sets several configurations of memcached and calls set/get/transition functions for replication/ers/srs.
+This file sets several configurations (e.g., k, m, s of ers/srs codes) and calls set/get/transition functions for replication/ers/srs.
 Users can modify this file slightly (i.e., modify the server ips) to test the read/write/transitioning performance of replication/ers/srs.

 The prototype is tested on Ubuntu 16.04.5, so we use Ubuntu as an example to show the deplyment.